 These two concepts will definitely lead you to “Unit Economics”.
 Unit Economics will help you to study the past of your business easily and effectively so that you don’t make any mistakes in the future to increase your profit.
 You will be able to make decisions based on the datas of your business.

-You can easily find out the sources which cause profit to your business and thus you can focus your salespeople to those sources and invest more marketing efforts to those sources to earn more and more profit.
+You can easily find out the sources that cause profit to your business and thus you can focus your salespeople to those sources and invest more marketing efforts to those sources to earn more and more profit.

 Let us have a look at some of the definitions and learn about Contribution Margin and Gross Profit Margin.

-How To Calculate Contribution Margin And Gross Profit Margin ?
+How To Calculate Contribution Margin And Gross Profit Margin?

 Now to calculate the contribution margin you have to deduct the cost which is dependent on the amount of product or the products sold i.e. the Variable cost from the revenue earned by selling those products.
 Mathematically the Contribution Margin is represented as,